One-Time Scripts

 WARNING - Running a One-Time script will suspend execution of all other currently loaded Lua scripts (Custom, Telemetry, and Functions)

 One-Time scripts start when called upon by a specific radio function or when the user selects them from a contextual menu.
-They do their task and are then terminated and unloaded.
-Please note that all persistent scripts are halted during the execution of One-Time scripts.
-They are automatically restarted once the One-Time script is finished.
-This is done to provide enough system resources to execute the One-Time script.
+They do their task and are then terminated (by user or function) and unloaded.

 Script is executed when user selects Execute on a script file from SD card browser screen, or opens a Lua Tool, or creates a new model with a Wizard script.